NatronGitHub/Natron/Documentation/source/natronpath.rst

 =====================

-When looking for startup scripts or Python group plug-ins, Natron will look into the following paths in order:
+When looking for startup scripts or Python group plug-ins, Natron will look into the following search paths in order:

 	* The bundled plug-ins path.
 This is a directory relative to your Natron installation.
 	Usually this is the directory "Plugins" one level up where the executable of Natron is.